 Systems That Rely on the USC Password

-Below is a list of the primary systems that require your USC password.
+Below is a list of some of the primary systems that require your USC password.
 When you change your USC password, the change will apply to the systems below.

 Note: Some USC schools and departments maintain local systems that are not dependent on the USC password.
 Systems where you are asked for PIN (instead of a password) are not dependent on your USC password.

-MyUSC (my.usc.edu) and all single sign-on applications when accessed through MyUSC, including Oasis, Registration, Course Evaluations, Add Syllabus to Schedule of Classes
+- MyUSC and all single sign-on applications when accessed through MyUSC, including Oasis, Registration, Course Evaluations, Add Syllabus to Schedule of Classes

 Note for IT Support Staff: The applications affected are primarily those that rely on Kerberos or Shibboleth for authentication.
 However, some school-based web applications that authenticate via LDAP may also be affected.